 Dates not accepted will be cancelled March 15.

-Dates not accepted and dates cancelled will be available on www.recreation.gov starting March 16.
+Dates not accepted and dates cancelled will be available on a first come basis on Recreation.gov starting March 16.

-Other cancellations are random and may appear on www.recreation.gov at any time.
+Other cancellations are random and may appear on Recreation.gov at any time.

 Please do not submit fees until after you obtain a launch reservation.
 Incomplete, illegible or photocopy applications will not be processed.
 E-mail submissions and faxed applications will not be accepted.
 Do not send multiple applications for a launch for yourself, an organization, or a group.
 List any trip sponsor or affiliated organization associated with the trip on the application card (e.g., school, church group, etc.)